oktadev/okta-express-prisma-tailwind-example/README.md

 # Okta Express Prisma Tailwind Example

 This repository shows you how to use Okta on an express web application using Prisma as an ORM.
-Please read [Build a website with Express.Js and Prisma][blog] to see how it was created.
+Please read [How to Build an Express Application using Prisma][blog] to see how it was created.

 **Prerequisites:**